Code-Institute-Submissions/nfepb-project-portfolio-1-next-level/README.md

   - I re-defined the ```flex-wrap``` and added the ```flex-direction```
 - After initially going through the Lighthouse testing, the images were not in the Next Gen format.
   - Modified the format of the images
-- Resources were blocking the first paint of the home page.
+- Resources were blocking the first background color of the home page and font did not apply.
+  - Re-arranged the CSS imports to have the project CSS as last.
+- Image rendering not up to best practices (Lighthouse)
+  - Cropped images and modified format to WEBP.

 ### To be solved

-- CSS does not get applied on the first section of the Index page
+- For user experience, work further on the padding of the pages for more esthetically pleasing result.
-- Image rendering
-- Content alignment in footer
-- Padding and margin on specificities of about page
+- Work on feedback from customer to work further on the colors.

+### Future features

+- Download brochure button to allow download of file
+- Appointment booking system

 ## Technology used